wallnerryan/pxdocs-backup/content/Use PX-Backup/cluster/aws-ebs.md

 disableprevnext: true
 ---

-1. Create an IAM role with the following permissions:
+1. In AWS, create an IAM role with the following permissions:

     * `ec2:CreateSnapshot`
     * `ec2:CreateSnapshots`